andyleggett/website/_posts/articles/2015-08-18-rectanglesinsiderectangles.md

 				minY: Infinity,
 				maxY: -Infinity
 			},
-			rect
+			verticies
 		);
 }

 ```

 The function is a *reduce* or *left fold* that takes an accumulating function, a starting value and a collection.
-This progressively takes an accumulator value and the next value in the collection and returns a new accumulator value.
-You can see here that we start with an object that holds the starting minimum and maximum x and y bounds.
+This progressively takes an accumulator value and the next value in the vertex collection and returns a new accumulator value.
+You can see here that we start with an object that holds the starting minimum and maximum, x and y bounds.
 We use Infinity as a starting value that is large enough that any point value will be smaller than (or larger in the negative case).

 We can now write a function to check if any point is within the bounds and use it to map over each point in a rectangle we want to check for validity.